HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

 -   **When to use**

-    Use to diagnose problems that occur during the use of WSRP with HCL Portal as a Producer.
+    Use to diagnose problems that occur during the use of WSRP with HCL WebEngine as a Producer.

 -   **Trace string**